Effort Under Way to Make Cemetery Historic LandmarkBy Herb Whitney, The Arizona Republic -- July 27, 1998

 Caption:

-Descendents of the Russian immigrants buried in a small Glendale cemetery are debating the best way to ensure its preservation.
+Descendents of the Russian immigrants from Russia buried in a small Glendale cemetery are debating the best way to ensure its preservation.
 The Glendale Historic Preservation Commission is considering historic landmark status for the property.